ruchanswin/justin-intern-repo/onboarding_program/Company_policies/OHS-Laptop-Ergonomics.md

 - Laptop stands: raises laptops to eye levels, which can improve postures.
 - Ergonomic desks and chairs: supports back spine structure and reduces back pains.
-- External keyboards and mouses: separate screen and typing fuctions.
+- External keyboards and mouses: separate screen and typing functions.

 # What adjustments should be made to monitor height, chair position, and desk setup for a healthier workspace?